gitlabhq/gitlabhq/doc/gitlab-geo/disaster-recovery.md

 1. Verify you can connect to the newly promoted primary using the URL used previously for the secondary.
 1. Success!
-The secondary node has now been promoted to primary node.
+The secondary has now been promoted to primary.

     If you updated the DNS records for the primary domain, these changes may not have yet propagated depending on the previous DNS records TTL.

-## Add secondary nodes to a promoted primary
+## Add secondary geo replicas to a promoted primary

-Promoting a secondary node to primary using the process above does not enable GitLab Geo on the new primary.
+Promoting a secondary to primary using the process above does not enable GitLab Geo on the new primary.

-To bring a new secondary node online, follow the [GitLab Geo setup instructions](README.md#setup-instructions).
+To bring a new secondary online, follow the [GitLab Geo setup instructions]( README.md#setup-instructions).